 Sites 8 and 9 - North Housing: Based on community feedback, staff prepared an "Amendment #2: Main Street Neighborhoods Update" which the Planning Board approved with modifications on December 8, 2008.
 On March 4, 2009, the Alameda Reuse and Redevelopment Authority (ARRA) approved the Amendment #2 and a Legally Binding Agreement (LBA) between the ARRA.
 Housing Authority, Alameda Point Collaborative (APC) and Building Futures with Women and Children (BFWC).
 The LBA provides for a homeless accommodation of 90 permanent, service-enriched residential units affordable to formerly homeless families and individuals at North Housing.
-Following ARRA approval, the LBA and Amendment to Reuse Plan were submitted to the Federal - Department of Housing and Urban Development (HUD).
+Following ARRA approval, the LBA and Amendment to Reuse Plan were submitted to the Federal Department of Housing and Urban Development (HUD).
 HUD approved the LBA in March 2011.
 Staff is currently working with the Navy to finalize the LBA.
-Once the LBA is finalized, the Navy will conduct a public auction for the property prior to December 31, 2013.
+Once the LBA is finalized, the Navy will be authorized to dispose of the property.
+It is anticipated that the Navy will conduct a public auction for the property prior to December 31, 2013.